pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 # Get an interactive plot of the data with a cmap on the prevalence values
 gambia_gpdf_4326.round(2).explore(column="prev")
 ```

+We want to include on our map the elevations within the Gambia.
+To do that we extract the elevation values store in our raster file and overlay it on the map.
+Areas with darker red signify higher elevation.

 ```{code-cell} ipython3
 # Overlay the raster image of elevations in the Gambia on top of the map